Connect2Compete Internet Program

 One more benefit: Cheap computer classes

-Simple fact is, a personal computer and internet access won’t help you very much if you don’t know how to use a computer.
+The simple fact is, a personal computer and internet access won’t help you very much if you don’t know how to use a computer.
 It’s like having someone give you a car, but no driving lessons.

 So the Best Buy Geek Squad’s contribution is to offer basic digital literacy training sessions in 20 major cities around the country.
 But they don’t stop there.
-The Geek Squad will work with work with community non-profits to train them how to train additional people.
+The Geek Squad will work with community non-profits to train them how to train additional people.

 Finally, industry leader Microsoft has agreed to build an online digital literacy training center for people who live in smaller cities that aren’t large enough for in-person digital literacy classes.
 And that’s just the beginning.
 Microsoft will also offer valuable Microsoft Certification training sessions in 15 states.
 These certifications, normally quite expensive, can help you land a job or improve your career.